arijit4/bdAPI/README.md

 ### Future

 I plan to extend the API to a database.
-I will try to add fields like `division`, `year_establised`, `historical_places`, `famous_for` and many more whenever I find enough resources to do so.
+I will try to add fields like `year_establised`, `historical_places`, `famous_for` and many more whenever I find enough resources to do so.

 I know most of the info I plan to include are already available in the official websites of the respective districts.
 But inputting them one by one manually seems real difficult for me.